 Establish a kindling base fire or use a firestarter.
 For best results arrange logs 2 over 2.
-Once fire is established the logs can be positioned closer together to maximize efficiency, and can later be repositioned to maintain heat and desired flame.
+Once fire is established the logs can be repositioned closer together to maximize efficiency.

 From a cold start follow the directions above for fireplaces remembering that an ash base is needed.
 Warm starts, just add to existing hot coal base.

 IMPORTANT!
-You must have an established ash base before starting your fire.
+You should have an established ash base before starting your fire.
 The air-tight nature of woodstoves will sometimes produce "clinkers" or black, lava-type pieces.
-These "clinkers" could adhere themselves to your grate or bottom of stove.
-A good ash base before burning and regular stove cleaning can prevent clinkers from adhering.
+These "clinkers" could adhere themselves to soapstone stove elements.
+Mix ash around when refueling to prevent clinkers from adhering.
+Remove clinkers when stove is not hot.
 NOTE: As a wood stove can be over fired using cordwood, it can be over fired using this product.
-If necessary, burn less than 4 logs at a time.

 Please note that the fire will burn much like a cordwood fire in the initial stages.
 The logs will eventually turn into red-hot coals.
 At this point you can position them together to optimize the heat.